-What Languages, Frameworks, and Tools work with Python
+The Languages, Frameworks, and Tools That Work With Python

 - MySQL: MySQL is an open-source DBMS (Database Management System) that can be used to manage data from a Python web application.
 With the MySQL connector, you can use Python within a MySQL database.
 Python is also compatible with the PostgreSQL open-source DBMS.

 - Jupyter: Jupyter, a development environment, makes it possible to use Python to analyze, graph, and perform machine learning functions on code.
 For data scientists that would like to enhance their skills, Python is an ideal option.

 There are countless Python frameworks that can help you work quickly and efficiently to create powerful applications.

 - Django: Django is a Python framework focused on speed and agility.
 When building web applications with the help of Python, you will create web applications efficiently while using less code.
 The mantra for Django users is DRY (Don’t Repeat Yourself).

 - Flask: Flask has been described as a mini-framework for Python.
 Flask can be used with the MongoDB open-source DBMS.
 The LinkedIn and Pinterest websites were built with Flask.

 Because of the versatility of the Python programming language, Python developers can work in a variety of settings.
 Python developers often work on the back-end of websites and applications, using MySQL for database management.